sir-lab/data-release/README.md

 ## How to download the data

 The datasets used in our papers can be downloaded at the links below.
-* <a href="https://github.com/sir-lab/data-release/blob/main/README_data_release_2025.md"> Huawei Public cold start traces 2025</a> contains time series of 19 metrics per function over 31 days for 5 regions, as well as per-event tables of requests and cold starts.
+* <a href="https://github.com/sir-lab/data-release/blob/main/README_data_release_2025.md"> Huawei Public cold start traces 2025</a> contains 85 billion raw user requests and 11.9 cold start events in 5 regions.
+There are 19 metrics per function over 31 days, as well as aggregated time series formats for convenience.
-* <a href="https://github.com/sir-lab/data-release/blob/main/README_data_release_2023.md"> Huawei Public and Public traces 2023</a> contains time series of 8 metrics per function over 235 days at per-minute and per-second granularity for two serverless platforms.
+* <a href="https://github.com/sir-lab/data-release/blob/main/README_data_release_2023.md"> Huawei Public and Public traces 2023</a> contains 1.4 trillion function requests in time series format.
+There are 8 metrics per function over 235 days at per-minute and per-second granularity for two serverless platforms.

 In some cases, you may not need all files in a zip folder.
 You can use <a href='https://www.7-zip.org/download.html'> 7zip</a> to drag and drop the desired files or directories without extracting the entire archive.